-The following table provides certain additional information regarding Tandem Diabetes Care, Inc.'s equity compensation plans, excluding the 2023 Plan:
+The following table provides certain additional information regarding Tandem Diabetes Care, Inc.'s equity compensation plans, including the 2023 Plan:

-Use of Shares That May Be Delivered Under All Equity Compensation Plans

-As of February 28, 2023

-Outstanding Appreciation Awards Under All Plans 4,415,497 Weighted- Average Exercise Price \$57.97 Weighted-Average Remaining Term (in years) 5.96 Full Value Awards Outstanding Under All Equity Incentive Plans 1,856,060 Number of Shares Available for Grant Under All Equity Incentive Plans 80,591
+Use of Shares That May Be Delivered Under the 2013 Stock Incentive and the 2023 Long-Term Incentive Plans As of March 14, 2024 Outstanding Stock Option Awards Under All Plans 3,838,067 Weighted-Average Exercise Price \$53.90 Weighted-Average Remaining Term (in years) 5.16 Full Value Awards Outstanding Under All Equity Incentive Plans 3,284,139 Number of Shares Available for Grant Under All Equity Incentive Plans 432,610

-We have relied on the advice of WTW (formerly known as Willis Towers Watson), our Compensation Committee's independent compensation consultant, as well as consulting services and data modeling tools made available by certain proxy advisory services, to assist us in developing the size of the share reserve for the 2023 Plan.
+We relied on the advice of WTW (formerly known as Willis Towers Watson), our Compensation Committee's independent compensation consultant, as well as consulting services and data modeling tools made available by certain proxy advisory services, to assist us in developing the size of the share reserve for the 2023 Plan, as amended.
 Based on this advice, we believe that our share reserve request is appropriate and within industry standards.

-The general description of the 2023 Plan set forth above is qualified in its entirety by reference to the text of the 2023 Plan, which is attached as Appendix A to this Proxy Statement.
-A more detailed summary of the material features of the 2023 Plan is included below in the section entitled "Material Features of the 2023 Plan."
+The general description of the 2023 Plan, as amended, set forth above is qualified in its entirety by reference to the text of the 2023 Plan, as amended, which is attached as Appendix B to this Proxy Statement.
+A more detailed summary of the material features of the 2023 Plan, as amended, is included below in the section entitled "Material Features of the 2023 Plan."

-The Board recommends that you vote FOR this proposal because it believes that granting equity-based incentive awards to eligible participants encourages performance that drives stockholder value over the long term, gives participants a meaningful equity stake in our business and aligns directly with the creation of stockholder value and pay-for-performance compensation philosophy.
+The Board recommends that you vote FOR this proposal because it believes that granting equity-based incentive awards to eligible participants encourages performance that drives stockholder value over the long term, gives participants a meaningful equity stake in our business and aligns directly with the creation of stockholder value and payfor-performance compensation philosophy.